120 Beacon is located on the north side of Beacon, between Arlington and Berkeley, with 118 Beacon to the east and 122 Beacon to the west.

 On May 17, 1949, 120 Beacon was acquired from Mary D’Amore by Irving W. Boyer and by Frank Lanes and Philip Adam, lawyers and co-partners in the firm of Lanes & Adam.
 Irving Boyer held one-half undivided interest, and Lanes & Adam held the other one-half undivided interest.

-Irving Boyer (Israel Levine) and his wife, Nellie (Raphael) Boyer, owned The Sheraton Shop, a furniture store at 717 Boylston.
+Irving Boyer and his wife, Nellie (Raphael) Boyer, owned The Sheraton Shop, a furniture store at 717 Boylston.
 They lived in Newton.
+Irving Boyer had been known as Israel William Levine until about 1943, when he changed his name to Irving W. Boyer.

-On December 31, 1953, and January 2, 1954, Irving Boyer transferred one-fourth undivided interest in 120 Beacon to his son, Robert Boyer, and his daughter, Lillian Muriel (Boyer) Woolf Bernstein, the wife of Sidney Bernstein (one-sixteenth undivided interest transferred by each deed).
-On December 23, 1957, he transferred one-twelfth undivided interest to his son, Burton Boyer, and his daughter, Lillian Bernstein.
+On December 31, 1953, and January 2, 1954, Irving Boyer transferred one-twelfth undivided interest in 120 Beacon to his son, Robert Boyer, and his daughter, Lillian Muriel (Boyer) Woolf Bernstein, as tenants in common.
+Lillian Bernstein was the wife of Sidney Bernstein and the former wife of Abraham Irving Woolf.
+On December 23, 1957, Irving Boyer transferred one-twelfth undivided interest to his son, Burton Boyer, to be held as a tenant in common with Robert Boyer and Lillian Bernstein.
+And on October 13, 1960, Frank Lanes and Philip Adam transferred their partnership’s one-half interest to themselves as tenants in common.

 On February 14, 1964, 120 Beacon was acquired from the Boyer family, Frank Lanes, and Philip Adam by real estate dealer Edward L. Britt and his wife, Ann M. (Lynch) Britt.